 This creamy, dreamy, delicious vegan Butternut Squash Pasta Bake for Two topped with a golden, crunchy, herbed breadcrumb crust is one of my favorite weeknight Fall recipes to make and eat.
 It’s elegant and indulgent enough for date night at home with the kid safely tucked into bed, it requires very little actual work so I can spend more time snuggling with my sweetie, and best of all, it needs fewer than 10 ingredients.

-The flavor in this pasta comes mostly from the butternut squash (I had half left over after making this awesome chili with winter veggies) mixed in with some sage and a pinch of nutmeg.
+The flavor in this pasta comes mostly from the butternut squash (I had half left over after making this awesome vegan three bean chili with veggies) mixed in with some sage and a pinch of nutmeg.
 This classic flavor combination, although simple, packs a huge punch.
 I roast the butternut squash first which intensifies its sweet, smooth flavor.
 Cashew cream makes the pasta creamy and smooth.
 The breadcrumb topping browns in the oven, turning crispy and savory.
 It’s the perfect flavor compliment to the pasta.

 I love using homemade breadcrumbs for this: I processed a couple of slices of my sourdough sandwich bread.
 I don’t grind them as fine as the kind you get from the store.
 I like leaving the crumbs a little large and coarse, which, I think, makes them taste even crunchier when they bake in the oven.